Question marks on craft paper

 Know your interviewer’s goals: to assess your communication skills and demeanor to faithfully inform the admissions committee as to your fit for the intended MBA program.
 Conducting research into the interview process and finding common questions that are asked will help you feel more confident going into your interview.

 This research should go beyond reading the guidelines set forth on your prospective MBA program’s admissions page.
 Seek out MBA blogs and articles that can give you a comprehensive idea of how MBA interviews play out so that you are not surprised or confused by the pace or format of your interview.
-If you have enrolled in some form of MBA application consulting, ask your consultant’s perspective on how to go about this research and what they think you should expect.

 The interviewer’s questions will focus on your formative experiences and professional background, so practice talking about these topics.
 After all, it can be easy to feel awkward talking about your talents and accomplishments, but these details are exactly what the interviewer wants to hear.